aleshaleksey/fansys23/06-abilities.md

 ___
 ### Max dice per level

-For combat and general abilities the number of dice used per single ability is equal to half the character's level rounded up.
+For combat and general abilities the number of dice used per single ability is equal to half of the character's level rounded up.
 For global magic there is no limit.

 ___
 ### Rating